top of page

 Grudgingly pushing his weight against the garbage bins, he began to roll them aside, fighting his urge to keep moving.
 But as he heaved, he caught sight of a police officer aiming his pistol from behind a corner, and quickly lunged to the pavement as a panicked trigger was pulled, and a bullet ricocheted off steel.

-On the filthy ground, Michael prayed for relief; a way out that didn't end in death or imprisonment.
-He didn't know who or what he was praying to, or whether he really believed in anything of the sort.
-It was instinctual, like the pumping of his heart valves.
+On the filthy ground, Michael prayed for relief—a way out that didn’t end in death or imprisonment.
+He didn’t know who or what he was praying to—or whether he even believed in anything of the sort.
+It was instinctual, like the very pumping of his heart valves.

-Michael could smell the rot of whatever coated the ground, but within the mess of discarded garbage, he spotted a distinctive pattern that didn't match the asphalt.
-A circular shape seemed to jumpstart his adrenaline, its discovery igniting only the slightest spark of hope.
+Michael could smell the rot of whatever coated the ground, but within the mess of discarded garbage he spotted a distinctive pattern that did not match the asphalt.
+A circular shape outlined upon the ground suddenly jumpstarted his adrenaline, its discovery igniting a spark of hope.
 The sewer cover was located between the two dumpsters, and he was positive that more bullets would fly if he dared make an attempt to reach forth and open it.

 With the utmost prudence, he crawled like a soldier in the trenches, allowing as little of his flesh to be seen as possible, from the other side of the dumpsters.
-He jammed his fingers into the lift holes, the sharp interior edges almost cutting his skin.
-The manhole cover was much heavier than expected, barely nudging in its housing, and Michael had little to no strength left to give.
+He jammed his trembling fingers into the lift holes, the sharp interior edges almost cutting his moisture-shriveled skin.
+The manhole cover was much heavier than expected, barely nudging in its housing, and Michael had little-to-no strength left to give.

-He would have to stand up to give what little effort remained, which promised the imminent risk of his exposure.
+He would have to stand up to give what little juice remained in his exhausted muscles, which promised the imminent risk of his exposure.

-Footsteps could be heard flitting on the rooftops above.
+Footsteps could be heard flitting on the rooftops above, the clank of steel ladders being climbed reminding him of what was to come if he idled now.
 The clock was ticking, and it was now or never.
-His next move would have to be swift, no margin for error, the palpable difference between life and death.
+His next move would have to be swift, no margin for error, the palpable difference between life and death a mere slip or stumble away.

-Eyes wide shut, he let out one last exasperated breath, granting the brisk chill of the air to rejuvenate his otherwise stale lungs.
+Eyes closed, he let out one last exasperated breath, granting the brisk chill of the air to rejuvenate his otherwise stale lungs.
 In what he was positive would be his last stand in this life, he lifted the book bag high in the air for all to see, and every voice went silent from beyond sight.
-With the imminent threat of an urban explosion in a very public place, the dead silence was eerie.
+With the imminent threat of an urban explosion in a very public place, the dead silence was unsettling to say the least.

-Only managing to lift and slide it slightly to the side, he wasted no time, as every millisecond was of profound consequence.
+Only managing to lift and slide it a few inches to the side, he wasted no time, as every spare second was of profound consequence.
 He quickly braced his back against the cold steel of the dumpster and pushed with his bare heel, managing barely enough space to slip through.

 Without hesitation, he lowered himself into the darkness of the sewer as shots echoed from above, but as his bare foot lost grip on the steel rungs of the ladder, he tumbled into the darkness of the subterranean.

-Michael's body hit the concrete like a loose sack of potatoes, knocking out what little wind there was.
-Moaning and groaning, his vision grew all the more blurry, as he had struck his head on the way down, and the odor of the sewer wasted no time twisting his stomach this way and that.
-Regardless, he staggered to his feet and pushed forward, his vessel running on fumes.
+Michael’s body hit the concrete like a loose sack of wet potatoes, knocking out what little wind there was.
+Moaning and groaning, his vision grew all the more blurry as he had struck his head on the way down, and the odour of the sewer wasted no time twisting his stomach this way and that.
+Regardless, he staggered to his feet and pushed forward, a vessel running on fumes.

 ‘Just . . . a lil . . . further—’